depau/shcrt/README.md

 Default is determined by EasyBashGUI.
 On GNU/Linux it will pick a GUI dialog that fits with the running desktop environment, falling back to a TUI dialog.
 On Windows, a TUI dialog will run unless configured.

 #### Zenity on Windows

+*Note: This was only tested on WSL1.
+WSL2 might have additional shenanigans.*

 The script includes an experimental wrapper for [native Windows Zenity](https://github.com/maravento/winzenity) on WSL.